mdb/mdb.github.io/content/blog/2021-04-25-terraform-workspace-naming.md

 Through the use of workspaces, Terraform offers out-of-the-box state isolation; it's not necessary to explicitly declare multiple, per-environment state backend configurations.
 The use of workspaces also ensure it's less likely the application of one workspace's configuration will impact another workspace's resources and/or state.

-### 2. The creation and management of infinite new environments is relatively low effort
+### 2. Creating and managing infinite new environments is relatively low effort

 By adopting the use of named Terraform workspaces when applying a Terraform configuration, the configuration can be applied against an infinite number of unique, isolated workspaces.
 In effect, the use of Terraform workspaces makes it less necessary to initially know and declare a finite number of environments -- `production`, `staging`, and `dev`, for example -- and empowers the low effort management of an infinite number of far more granular parallel environments.
 Most notably in my experience, this may include short-lived and ephemeral environments, as might be helpful in development or when performing A/B tests or canary rollouts.

-### 3. Code DRY-ness
+### 3. Code DRY-ness and simplicity

 Additionally, Terraform workspaces arguably reduce the need to repeat Terraform configuration for each environment.
 Instead, a single Terraform configuration can be applied against multiple workspaces.
 Through the use of workspaces, it's not necessary to maintain per-environment directories and/or multiple, repetitive, per-environment module instantiations.
 The use of workspaces also reduces the need to use a `var.environment` variable; `terraform.workspace` can be used intead.

-### 4. Low effort feature flag capabilities
+### 4. Simple feature flag capabilities

 Terraform workspaces also offer a mechanism through which conditional logic can enable or disable certain infrastructure features or attributes based on the workspace.